 Administrator / Pharmacist:

-is a new addition to our nursing staff.
-She did her practicum with us in the Nueva Vida clinic.
+Isamar is our Nueva Vida Clinic nurse.
+She did her practicum with us in the clinic.
 Since joining us in 2016, she has learned to take PAPs and do EKGs.
 We are looking for funds to continue her position.

 Jubilee House Community members who are CDCA staff:

-and her family joined the JHC in 2007, although she has worked with the CDCA since 2001.
+Becca and her family joined the JHC in 2007, although she has worked with the CDCA since 2001.
 As a college student, Becca volunteered with the CDCA the summer after Hurricane Mitch hit, when Nueva Vida was littered with temporary houses.
 She was a natural leader and is still leading the CDCA into new projects.
 Becca works with cooperatives and does fundraising.
-She also keeps up with the blog, and posts on Facebook and Twitter.
-She and her husband Paul and daughters do speaking trips in the north west of the U.S., Ireland, and Northern Ireland.
+She also keeps up with the blog, and posts on social media.
+She and her husband Paul and daughters do speaking trips in western U.S., Ireland, and Northern Ireland.

-is one of the founders of the JHC and has lived and worked in Community since 1979.
+Kathleen is one of the founders of the JHC and has lived and worked in Community since 1979.
 Kathleen is the director of the clinic, helping guide the work in health, making policy for the clinic.
 She keeps sight of the reason the clinic exists: to improve access to quality health care for the poor.
 Kathleen writes the CDCA’s quarterly newsletter, thank you letters, brochures, slide scripts, blog, and also does an incredible amount of fundraising.
-In her “spare time” she cooks dinner for 12 to 45 people at least 3 nights a week.
+In her “spare time” she regularly cooks dinner for 11 to 45 people.

-and her sister Pat joined the JHC in 1987.
-Kathy bears the brunt of the unsung work of the CDCA — she is the bookkeeper, administrator, bill-payer, bank runner, as well as liaison with the Nicaraguan government.
-She wades through miles of bureaucratic paperwork to make sure we have dotted i’s and crossed t’s, in order to receive permission to bring donated goods into the country.
-Kathy and Pat do presentations in the Midwest of the United States.
+Kathy and her sister Pat joined the JHC in 1987.
+Kathy bears the brunt of the unsung work of the CDCA — she is the bookkeeper, administrator (in transition to Diana), bill-payer, bank runner, as well as liaison with the Nicaraguan government.
+She wades through miles of bureaucratic paperwork to make sure we have dotted i’s and crossed t’s.